 Steve works with adults in individual, couples or group counseling.
 For more information about his counseling and specialties, see “Biography” below.

-Steve has served as a full time counselor for 20 years, 15 of those in the counseling center of Fellowship Bible Church of Dallas.
-Steve is a man of the Word, discerning and intuitive, yet noticeably laid back, setting all who know him at ease.
-He enjoys coming along side clients in the midst of challenges and seeing the fruit of their hard work and growth.
-Steve has been married for 31 years to Susanne and has three awesome sons.
+Steve has served as a fulltime counselor for over 30 years, 25 of those have been in the counseling centers of two different churches.
+Steve is a man of the word, discerning and yet intuitive, laid back and able to set all who know him at ease.
+He enjoys coming alongside clients in the midst of challenges and seeing the fruit of their hard work and growth.
+Steve is married to Dana and has three awesome sons.

 Areas of Specialty:

 - Individual and couples counseling